 Bruce took a hand in all aspects of the filming, dialog, directing, choreography, editing, and design of both his movies.
 In Return of the Dragon, he even played percussion in part of the movie soundtrack, and starred his own cat in a close-up in the Coliseum fight scene with Chuck Norris.
 Banking on future profits from Return of the Dragon, Bruce used money from Concord Productions to move into a house instead of the apartment they were living in.
 Filming for Enter the Dragon began in January 1973.

 Because of Hong Kong's loud street noise, all dialogue in Enter the Dragon outdoor scenes (and those of most other films made in the city) had to be dubbed over.
 During one such recording session on May 10, 1973, Bruce fainted in the restroom.
 It was sweltering hot in the studio, and the fans had had to be turned off during the recording.
 Upon return to the studio, Bruce collapsed again, vomited, and went into convulsions.
 He was taken to the hospital and given tests.
 A neurosurgeon gave him Manitol to help reduce brain swelling, which brought him back to consciousness.
 Another doctor said blood tests showed a possible kidney malfunction.

 Bruce flew to L.A. the following week for medical tests.
 The doctors found absolutely nothing wrong and told him he was as healthy as an 18-year-old.
 It was decided Bruce had suffered a cerebral edema (swelling of the brain) in Hong Kong with an unexplained grand mal seizure.
-Bruce appeared on the Johnny Carson show to plug the movie and then returned to Hong Kong.
+Bruce made plans to publicize Enter the Dragon on its release, including scheduling an August appearance on the Johnny Carson show to plug the movie, and then returned to Hong Kong.